-This Mission Creek Subbasin Annual Report for WY 2021-2022 (Annual Report) was prepared for the Mission Creek Subbasin in response to the SGMA requirements and follows the general format of the previous Mission Creek Subbasin Annual Report (Wood, 2022).
+This Mission Creek Subbasin Annual Report for WY 2022-2023 (Annual Report) was prepared for the Mission Creek Subbasin in response to the SGMA requirements and follows the general format of the previous Mission Creek Subbasin Annual Report (WSP, 2023).
 This Annual Report contains a general discussion of the Coachella Valley Groundwater Basin setting followed by sections describing each of the annual report elements required for the Mission Creek Subbasin by the SGMA and a report section on Sustainable Management Criteria identified for the Mission Creek Subbasin in the 2022 Alternative Plan Update.
-The Mission Creek Subbasin has met its sustainable management objective every year since the Alternative Plan was submitted to the CDWR in December 2016.
-Consequently, there are no interim milestones that need to be reached for compliance with the SGMA.
+The Mission Creek Subbasin has met its sustainable management objective yearly since the Alternative Plan was submitted to the CDWR in December 2016.
+Consequently, no interim milestones need to be reached for compliance with the SGMA.
 The Sustainable Management Criteria review is provided to document current conditions in the Subbasin relative to the established management criteria.